hall-lab/svtools/Tutorial.md

 9. Training (exclude?) with `svtools varlookup`
 10. Classification (exclude?)

-###Use vawk to remove homozygous reference variants from SpeedSeq SV VCFs
+### 1) Use vawk to remove homozygous reference variants from SpeedSeq SV VCFs
 This step will remove variants that have been detected by Lumpy but then determined to be homozygous reference when SVTyper is run.
 This command will need to be run once per sample and ouputs one non_ref VCF file per sample.
 ```